eth-sri/eran/README.md

 ```
 python3 . --netname ../nets/pytorch/mnist/convBig__DiffAI.pyt --dataset mnist --domain deeppoly --spatial --t-norm inf --delta 0.3 --gamma 0.1
 ```
-Certification of vector field deformations is compatible with the "deeppoly" and "refinepoly" domains, and can be made more precise with kReLU (e.g., "--use_milp True", "--sparse_n 15", "--refine_neurons", "timeout_milp 10", and "timeout_lp 10") or complete certification ("--complete True").
+Certification of vector field deformations is compatible with the "deeppoly" and "refinepoly" domains, and can be made more precise with the kReLU framework (e.g., "--use_milp True", "--sparse_n 15", "--refine_neurons", "timeout_milp 10", and "timeout_lp 10") or complete certification ("--complete True").

 Publications